espoirMur/my-blog-gastby/source/_posts/2024-04-08-deploying-language-model-with-onnx-runtime-on-triton-inference-server.md

 ---
 {% include image.html name="cover-picture.png" caption="Lac Kivu in East DRC" %}
-## Deploy your language models to production using ONNX runtime and the triton inference server

 You are a Data Scientist who has finally trained a language model and it works in a jupyter notebook and you are happy with your results.
 Now you want to expose it to the users so that they can interact with it.